Crossing the Pharma Chasm. Why do Pharma launches fail?

-Last year, IQVIA released their 6th Launch Excellence white paper.
-The top line messages present a challenge to all Pharma brand leaders and Launch Excellence experts:
+The 2019 IQVIA Launch Excellence white paper has come.
+The top line messages present a challenge to all Pharma brand leaders and Launch Excellence experts.

 - Less than 10% of launches are categorised as ‘Excellent’ (IQVIA definition).

 - 2 years into launch, only 5% (Primary Care), 8% (Specialty) of launches demonstrate excellence in all the top 7 markets.

 - 80% of launches fail to improve on the sales curve set between the first 6 months and two years post launch.